jnozzi/cocoadev.com/markdown/AnalyzingMyFinishedApp.md

 Are there any apps that will help me examine my app & see if memory is being leaked or anything goofy like that?
 Like I said, its a very lightweight app & if theres a leak It'd take forever for me to even notice a problem, let alone find out for sure that its coming from my app.
 I'd just like to educate myself on a little more of the development process outside of the code & make sure I'm doing things right with memory management.

 Any recomendations?
-General/CliffPruitt
+CliffPruitt

 ----

-See General/MemoryLeaks for advice on detecting and eliminating leaks.
+See MemoryLeaks for advice on detecting and eliminating leaks.

 ----